Converge

 Welcome function and networking

-Conference participants and speakers attended the Welcome Function on Wednesday 28 May 2025 from 5:00 pm to 7:00 pm at the Hotel Grand Chancellor courtyard.
+Conference participants and speakers are invited to attend the Welcome Function on Wednesday 27 May 2026 from 5:00 pm to 7:00 pm at CocoBrew Riverside, 5 East St, Rockhampton.

 Keynote Speaker